MetPX/sarracenia/doc/sr_config.7.rst

  - start:  start the configuration running
  - status: check if the configuration is running.
  - stop: stop the configuration from running

+The remaining operations manage the resources (exchanges,queues) used by the component on the rabbitmq server.

+ - cleanup:  deletes the component's resources on the server
+ - declare:  creates the component's resources on the server
+ - setup:    like declare, additionnaly does queue bindings

 For example:  *sr_subscribe foreground dd* runs the sr_subcribe component with the dd configuration as a single foreground instance.